awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_cypress_54.md

 # Getting Started with the Cypress CYW954907AEVAL1F Development Kit<a name="getting_started_cypress_54"></a>

 This tutorial provides instructions for getting started with the Cypress CYW954907AEVAL1F Development Kit\.
-If you do not have the Cypress CYW954907AEVAL1F Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAPg5UAH/CYW954907AEVAL1F)\.
+If you don't have the Cypress CYW954907AEVAL1F Development Kit, visit the AWS Partner Device Catalog to purchase one from our [partner](https://devices.amazonaws.com/detail/a3G0L00000AAPg5UAH/CYW954907AEVAL1F)\.

 **Note**
 This tutorial walks you through setting up and running the MQTT Hello World demo\.
-The Amazon FreeRTOS port for this board currently does not support the TCP server and client demos\.
+The FreeRTOS port for this board currently doesn't support the TCP server and client demos\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `freertos`\.

 **Important**
+In this topic, the path to the FreeRTOS download directory is referred to as `freertos`\.
+Space characters in the `freertos` path can cause build failures\.
+When you clone or copy the repository, make sure the path that you create doesn't contain space characters\.
 The maximum length of a file path on Microsoft Windows is 260 characters\.
-To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the Amazon FreeRTOS download directory is fewer than 43 characters long\.
+Long FreeRTOS download directory paths can cause build failures\.
-As noted in [Downloading Amazon FreeRTOS](freertos-download.md), Amazon FreeRTOS ports for Cypress are currently only available on [GitHub](https://github.com/aws/amazon-freertos)\.
+As noted in [Downloading FreeRTOS](freertos-download.md), FreeRTOS ports for Cypress are currently only available on [ GitHub](https://github.com/aws/amazon-freertos)\.

-## Overview<a name="w12aab7c25c11c11"></a>
+## Overview<a name="overview-for-cypress-CYW954907AEVAL1F-tutorial"></a>

 This tutorial contains instructions for the following getting started steps:

 1. Installing software on the host machine for developing and debugging embedded applications for your microcontroller board\.

-1. Cross compiling an Amazon FreeRTOS demo application to a binary image\.
+1. Cross compiling a FreeRTOS demo application to a binary image\.

 1. Loading the application binary image to your board, and then running the application\.